 Yes, as long as the volcano is actively erupting.
 You can always check before your trip if that’s the main reason you’d like to visit this Hawaii National Park.
 If it is actively erupting, you have a great chance of seeing the lava flow since the park is open 24 hours a day!

-While you can visit Volcano National Park Hawaii for a few hours, spending at least a day or two would probably be best.
-That way you can see and explore all the Volcano National Park things to do.
+While you can visit Volcano National Park Hawaii for a few hours, spending at least a day or two there would probably be best.
+That way, you can see and explore all the Volcano National Park things to do.

 You will need to pay an entrance fee.
 The Hawaii Volcanoes National Park entrance fee is $30 per vehicle.

-There are tons of Hawai’i Volcanoes National Park animals to see.
+There are tons of animals to see in Hawai’i Volcanoes National Park.
 You might spot some cool birds, insects, and marine life to enjoy during your volcano Hawaii vacation.

 The Volcano Park Hawaii is open 24/7, even on holidays!
 So, no matter when you come to visit, you can always enjoy a nice Volcanoes National Park getaway.